edydkim/edydkim.github.com/_posts/2013-04-26-hypertable-distilled.md

 Welcome to the hypertable command interpreter.
 For information about Hypertable, visit http://hypertable.com

-Type 'help' for a list of commands, or 'help shell' for a list of shell meta commands.
+Type "help" for a list of commands, or "help shell" for a list of shell meta commands.

-hypertable> use '/';
+hypertable> use "/";

 Elapsed time: 0.00 s
 hypertable> get listing;